PythonDataScience24/pybrary/ROADMAP.md

 Provide users with visualizations of their book collection, such as a breakdown of books by topic or rating.
 Allow users to analyse trends in their book preferences, like the rating per author per year.

 ## Possible Goals

-These are features we will strive for, should the main goals be completed ahead of schedule
+- Allow intelligent addition of a books metadata into a csv.

-- Allow intelligent addition/autocompletion of a books metadata through a database.
+- Easy to use implementation of an GUI which is straight forward.
-- Implement intelligent recommendations through said database.
+- Provide a tool for users to evaluate manually books and recommendations.

 ## Contributing
 Refer to [CONTRIBUTING.md](CONTRIBUTING.md) and the [code of conduct](code_of_conduct.md) before contributing.
 For a more detailed breakdown of tasks to be completed, check the [project board](https://github.com/orgs/PythonDataScience24/projects/2).